-Glotman•Simpson’s challenge on this project involved designing TELUS Garden’s aesthetic centrepiece, the 220’ arched canopy along the entire length of one side of the building.
-Cantilevered, asymmetrical, glulam ribs projects from the canopy’s steel spine that anchor only at either end.
+A complexity that Glotman•Simpson faced on this project involved designing TELUS Garden’s aesthetic centre piece, the 220’ arched canopy along the entire length of one side of the building.
+The complex geometry of the cantilevered, asymmetrical glulam ribs which project from the canopy’s steel spine and anchor only at either end required various design iterations and analysis checks.
+Multiple software platforms were used to better predict the static and dynamic behaviours of the canopy structure under various loading conditions.
 The engineering behind this achievement was extremely complex and installation required close collaboration.
-The end result is as dramatic as it is stunning, the canopy has become the centrepiece of this city-blocked sized development.
+The canopy has become the centre piece of this city block sized development.